acanate26/Quantative-Statistics/README.md

-In this Midterm, we're trying to understand how violence affects communities.
+In these exams, we're trying to understand how violence affects communities using Path/Factor analysis, Poisson Regression, and statistical modeling.